vallode/vallode.com/content/stack.md

   * No mess included git hosting.

 I don't run any analytics on this website, if I were to I would be using [Goat Counter](https://www.goatcounter.com/).

+## Caveats/Hacks

+* The favicon of this website is a single pixel encoded as a base64 image, it being inlined saves a network request (which amounts to around 100-200 bytes transferred).
+* The stylesheet is loaded in a completely non-blocking way, uses a simple inline JavaScript trick to load it once complete.